24 Hours Orthopaedic Emergency & Ambulance Service: +91 7028859555

 When Should Parents Be Concerned?

-While early knock knees are normal, certain signs require attention:
+While early knock knees are normal, certain signs require medical attention:

 • Knock knees persist beyond 8 years of age